espressif/esp-idf-sbom/README.md

     $ esp-idf-sbom manifest check ~/work/esp-idf/.gitmodules ~/work/esp-idf/components/freertos/FreeRTOS-Kernel/sbom.yml
     # Use a local NVD mirror for vulnerability checks.
     $ esp-idf-sbom manifest check --local-db ~/work/esp-idf ~/work/idf-extra-components/

+## Describing your own project

+ESP-IDF and managed components should already carry SBOM data.
+Your own code does not.
+Add a small `sbom.yml` so the project and each of your components have an identifier and a license.
+SBOM validators, for example the EU Cyber Resilience Act profile, expect every component to have both.

+### The project

+Put a `sbom.yml` in the project root, next to the top `CMakeLists.txt`.
+Describe the application, and describe the SBOM document itself with the `document` key.

+    # <project>/sbom.yml
+    version: 1.0.0
+    description: ACME thermostat firmware
+    supplier: 'Organization: ACME Corp (psirt@acme.example)'
+    license: LicenseRef-Proprietary
+    purl: pkg:generic/acme/thermostat@{}
+    custom-licenses:
+      - id: LicenseRef-Proprietary
+        name: ACME Proprietary License
+        file: LICENSE
+    document:
+      manufacturer:
+        name: 'Organization: ACME Corp'
+        contact: 'psirt@acme.example'

+### Your components

+Put a `sbom.yml` in the component directory, for `main` and for every component you wrote.
+Give it an identifier and a license.

+    # main/sbom.yml
+    license: LicenseRef-Proprietary
+    purl: pkg:generic/acme/thermostat-main@{}

+`purl` is an identifier some validators require, for example the Cyber Resilience Act profile.
+It is not the only one.
+The esp-idf-sbom `check` command matches vulnerabilities by CPE, not by `purl`.
+So when a component has a CPE in the NVD, define `cpe` as well.
+`{}` in `purl` is replaced with the component version. `license` is the license.
+Use an SPDX identifier for a standard license, or `LicenseRef-<id>` for your own, defined once with `custom-licenses` in the project manifest and then known to the whole document.
+For the other keys a manifest can hold, see [Manifest file](#manifest-file).

 ## Licenses and Copyrights